FHIR/ig-registry/tx-registry-doco.md

     "name" : "Name",  // human readable name. can change, can contain any characters (including html type control chars).
 Mandatory
     "access_info" : "documentation", // human readable markdown explaining how to get access to the server.
-Optional "url" : "http://server/page", // human landing page for the server. optional "usage" : // if present, a space separated set of usage tags for the intended use of the server.
+Optional "url" : "http://server/page", // human landing page for the server. optional "usage" : [ // if present, a list of string usage tags for the intended use of the server.
 Missing means any use is appropriate.
-See below for uses
-    "authoritative" : [ // a list of terminologies (or terminologies and specific versions) as FHIR canonical URI values that the server claims to be authoritative for (see below).
+See below for uses (optional) ], "authoritative" : [ // a list of terminologies (or terminologies and specific versions) as FHIR canonical URI values that the server claims to be authoritative for (see below).
 Optional
       "http://domain/*", // simple mask, * is a wildcard which may be used as part of the terminology uri and/or the terminology version
       "http://domain/*|1.0.0",